 Accounting & Finance

-It’s business study that fits around your life.
+It’s study that fits around your life.
 Full-time or part-time study, evening courses, Summer School – you choose how many courses you take per year.
 You also choose at what level you want to start your study – certificate, diploma or bachelors degree.

 Accounting and Finance programmes